 Only 15% of companies believe they have the skills needed to succeed when it comes to digital, leadership and management skills.
 Considering the demand for these type of roles in businesses across industries, that’s a worrying statistic.

-Students now want to learn skills that will help them succeed in the workforce and as a result are looking to certifications that can provide them with industry aligned skills.
+Students now want to learn skills that will help them succeed in the workforce and as a result are looking for digital marketing courses along with certifications that can provide them with industry aligned skills.
 While employers now place more emphasis on specialized skills that can be applied to a job instantly and have an impact on the bottom line of their business.

 For educators, this provides a unique opportunity to offer certifications that focus on specialisms that can make a difference in people’s professional lives and help companies fill the knowledge gaps in their business.
 In return, educational institutions can tap into new markets, attract students and introduce new revenue streams.

 In this article, we explore 5 reasons certification is growing in importance for those wanting to diversify and excel in the education industry.

 When it comes to skills such as digital what an individual knows needs to tie in with what is required in companies – big and small.
 For educators, instead of focusing on what has proven popular or successful in the past, institutions need to look at what type of programs deliver the best return on investment for students looking to enter or progress in the workforce.

 In the past, educational institutions have been criticized for not providing graduates with work-ready skills.
 In many cases, this has meant that graduates leave a university or college with knowledge that is not applicable to roles and are lacking in other areas such as analyzing complex problems, working with statistics and innovation.
 As a result, many graduates need to return to education in order to gain the knowledge they need to compete in the workforce.